 For added security, you can restrict opened ports to specific IP addresses.

 When creating new firewall rules, you may supply a range of ports to open (

 You may select whether to allow or deny the traffic that matches a given rule.
 By creating a

 deny rule, you will be preventing traffic from reaching the service.

 deny rules work correctly, they are added at a higher priority than

 allow rules.
 Each new

-deny rule will be added above any existing
+deny rule for IPv4 addresses will be added above any existing

 # Default Firewall Rules